tezov/koin-sample-annotations/README.md

 # Koin Sample App

+This sample is the exact same example of https://github.com/tezov/koin-sample but with Koin Annotations.

-Check the medium story: https://medium.com/itnext/mastering-koin-scopes-beyond-singletons-and-factories-dae8b58ef54f
+Check the medium story:

 This Android sample application demonstrates how to use:
 - Clean Architecture